darktasevski/Frontend-Starter-Kit/README.md

-this project is bootstraped with
+This project is bootstraped with

 # Frontend Starter Kit